bryanhunter/bryanhunter.github.io/_posts/2015-02-14-shadowing-in-elxir-post.md

 Done!

 ###Well not quite...

-So why does shadowing drive many Erlangers crazy?
-Let's start of with how Erlang drives everyone else crazy.
+I feel I need to go into _why_ shadowing drives many Erlangers crazy?
+Let's start off with how Erlang drives everyone else crazy.
 Shadowing was introduced in Elixir to avoid an ugly thing that happens in Erlang code when you need to perform a series of operations on some data.
 For example a dictionary...

 {% highlight erlang %}